Cost Analysis Models/Tools for Air Pollution Regulations

 |CoST Training Manual and User's Guide (HTML)||06-2016|

 Additional CoST Documentation and Control Measure Data

 You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 A link to additional CoST documentation is listed below.
 Also below is a link to the CoST Control Measure Database (CMDB) files.
 The files listed below are in PDF format unless noted otherwise and can be downloaded by clicking on the links.

 |CoST Documentation and Data|

 |CoST Cost Equations Document(183 pp, 2.2 M)||03-2016|

 |CMDB for Stationary Sources (CSV)(217 K)||04-2017|

 |CoST Response to Peer Review Comments(22 pp, 388 K)||01-2013|

-The CoST CMDB “At A Glance” Control Measure Document is temporarily unavailable because it is being updated with corrected data.
-The updated document will be posted on this webpage once revisions are complete.
-If you would like a copy of the document in the interim, please request it through the Contact Us link at the bottom of this page.
+The CoST CMDB “At A Glance” Control Measure Document and the Control Strategy Tool Control Measures Database Documentation are temporarily unavailable because they are being updated with corrected data.
+The updated documents will be posted on this webpage once revisions are complete.
+If you would like a copy of either document in the interim, please request it through the Contact Us link at the bottom of this page.